This Week in Petroleum History, March 25 to March 31

 “In order to overcome the hurdles before him, he invented a ‘drive pipe’ or ‘conductor,’ an invention he unfortunately did not patent,” reports a Pennsylvania State University historian.
 “Mr. Drake conceived the idea of driving a pipe down to the rock through which to start the drill.”

 Drake made his historic oil discovery on August 27, 1859, at a depth of 69.5 feet.
 Learn more in Birth of the U.S. Petroleum Industry.

 March 29, 1938 – Magnolia Oilfield Discovery in Arkansas

 “Kerlyn Wildcat Strike In Southern Arkansas is Sensation of the Oil Country,” declared an Arkansas newspaper headline as the Barnett No. 1 well opened the 100-million-barrel Magnolia oilfield.
 Drilling had been suspended by the Kerlyn Oil Company (predecessor to the Kerr-McGee company) because of a recession and lack of backers, but company vice president and geologist Dean McGee persevered.
-He was rewarded with the giant Arkansas oil discovery at 7,650 feet deep.
+He was rewarded with a giant oil discovery at a depth of 7,650 feet.
 McGee also would lead efforts in early offshore exploration in the Gulf of Mexico.

 March 30, 1980 – Deadly North Sea Gale

 Massive waves during a North Sea gale capsized a floating apartment for Phillips Petroleum oil workers, killing 123 people.
 The Alexander Kielland platform, 235 miles east of Dundee, Scotland, housed 208 men who worked on a nearby rig in the Ekofisk field.
 Most of the Phillips workers were from Norway.
 The platform, converted from a semi-submersible drilling rig, served as overflow accommodation for the Phillips production platform 300 yards away.